 This is a fantastic option to showcase your work in one book.
 Again, you can sell this in the form of ebooks or physical copies.

 If you don’t want to create a simple photo book, you can write a guide accompanied by your pictures.
 Or you can create a book filled with behind-the-scenes pictures or creative stories.

 Come Up With a General Plan for Your Etsy Shop

-Start with the basics, including your business name and at least 5 pictures.
-Think about the resources and services as well.
+Start with the basics, including your business name and at least five pictures.
+Think about the resources and services you will offer, as well.

 Think of your shop’s theme.
 How do you want potential buyers to feel when they visit your profile?